 These young teas hail from the triangle formed at the confluence of China, Myanmar, and Thailand.
 Here, for centuries upon centuries, generations of tea growers have perfected the art of making these fine black teas.
 To create classic Puer tea, tea leaves are fully oxidized, compressed into a hard disk, and then fermented and aged to mellow their flavor.

-Xiao Ba Wang (or Sundance Kid) teas are available in 7 oz. / 200-gram disks and come from younger trees.
+Xiao Ba Wang (or Sundance Kid) teas come from younger trees.
 These teas have a forward-facing fruit flavor with only very slight bitterness.
 Like fine wine, these teas can be aged in your home—and you will find that the resulting flavor can be every bit as intoxicating!